2023 Most Popular Allied Health Professions Associate Degree Trade Schools in Indiana

 While working on their Associate Degree, allied health majors at Ball State accumulate an average of around $21,455 in student debt.

 Caris College ranked #8 on this year’s Most Popular Allied Health Professions Associate Degree Trade Schools in Indiana list.
-Located in the suburb of Jeffersonville, Caris College is a private for-profit school with a fairly small student population.
+Located in the suburb of Jeffersonville, Caris College is a private for-profit college with a small student population.

 Of the 15 students majoring in allied health at Caris College, 7% are male and 93% are female.

-Indiana University - Kokomo came in at #9 in this year’s edition of the Most Popular Allied Health Professions Associate Degree Trade Schools in Indiana ranking.
-Located in the city of Kokomo, IU Kokomo is a public school with a small student population.
+Indiana University - Kokomo landed the #9 spot in the 2023 rankings for the most popular associate degree allied health professions programs.
+Located in the small city of Kokomo, IU Kokomo is a public college with a small student population.

 Of the 12 students majoring in allied health at IU Kokomo, 8% are male and 92% are female.